YOU CAN WEAR YOUR "PATRIOTIC HEART ON YOUR SLEEVE! We love this so much! John actually has pair #1!

 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Bryan
+Today's quote was submitted by James

 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Bryan
+Today's quote was submitted by Susan

 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Bryan
+Today's quote was submitted by Georgia

 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Bryan
+Today's quote was submitted by Abby

 Motivation Minute, courtesy of JaseCaseMedical.com

-Today's quote was submitted by Bryan
+Today's quote was submitted by Brian

 SEARCH THE MOTIVATION MINUTE ARCHIVES